Peyronie’s Disease Treatment in Los Angeles, CA

 Peyronie’s Disease is a painful condition in which a man’s penis develops a curve—typically 45 degrees or greater.
-According to the American Urological Association, up to 9 percent of men between the ages of 40 and 70 have some degree of Peyronie’s disease, although the number could be ever higher because men are too embarrassed to report it.
+According to the American Urological Association, up to 9 percent of men between the ages of 40 and 70 have some degree of Peyronie’s disease, although the number could be even higher because men aren’t likely to report it.
 It is much less common in younger men.
-(American Urological Association)
+(American Urological Association).

 Peyronie’s disease is due to the accumulation of abnormal scar tissue or plaques inside the penis.
 Some experts suggest the condition develops when repeated mild trauma to the penis causes minor damage that accumulates over time.

 The trauma could be from sexual activity, sports injuries, or an accident.
 Damage causes scar tissue to develop, and the scars (lesions) decrease the ability of the penis to stretch and the organ leans toward the side of the scar.